4.4. Basic structure

 4.4.5.1.2.
 Structure of a command response message

 A command response message has the structure according to the example below.
-A command response message informs about the updated value of the requested object.
+A command response message informs about the updated value of the requested component.

 The command code (cCI